HHorimoto/gnss_fusion_learning/README.md

 ---

 ## Overview
-Provides python scripts and jupyter notebook applying Monte Carlo Localization and Kalman Filter to GNSS(GPS) data for localization.
+This provides python scripts and jupyter notebook for localization.

 ## MCL (Monte Carlo Localization)